vanhauser-thc/thc-hydra/README.md

 ----------------
 * sort your password files by likelihood and use the -u option to find passwords much faster!
-* uniq your dictionary files! this can save you a lot of time :-) cat words.txt | sort | uniq > dictionary.txt
+* unique your dictionary files! this can save you a lot of time :-) cat words.txt | sort | unique > dictionary.txt
-* if you know that the target is using a password policy (allowing users only to choose password with a minimum length of 6, containing a least one letter and one number, etc. use the tool pw-inspector which comes along with the hydra package to reduce the password list: cat dictionary.txt | pw-inspector -m 6 -c 2 -n > passlist.txt
+* if you know that the target is using a password policy (allowing users only to choose a password with a minimum length of 6, containing a least one letter and one number, etc. use the tool pw-inspector which comes along with the hydra package to reduce the password list: cat dictionary.txt | pw-inspector -m 6 -c 2 -n > passlist.txt